The localization process diagram

 • The translators who will be localizing the copy into your various languages

-• The product managers in charge of overseeing the flow and keeping everyone in sync
+• The product managers who are in charge of overseeing the flow and keeping everyone in sync

 • The developers who will be required to push the actual strings to localization and pull them back in after it’s done